 C_SignRecoverInit

-CK_DEFINE_FUNCTION(CK_RV, C_SignRecoverInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hKey );
+CK_DECLARE_FUNCTION(CK_RV, C_SignRecoverInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hKey );

 C_SignRecoverInit initializes a signature operation, where the data can be recovered from the signature. hSession is the session’s handle; pMechanism points to the structure that specifies the signature mechanism; hKey is the handle of the signature key.